A Great Height

 |the mountains do not appear very high in any direction tho' the tops of some of them are partially covered with snow. this convinces me that we have ascended to a great hight since we have entered the rocky Mountains, yet the ascent has been so gradual along the vallies that it was scarcely perceptable by land.
 I do not beleive that the world can furnish an example of a river runing to the extent which the Missouri and Jefferson's rivers do through such a mountainous country and at the same time [be] so navigable as they are. if the Columbia furnishes us such another example, a communication across the continent by water will be practicable and safe. but this I can scarcely hope from a knoweldge of its having in it comparitively short course to the ocean the same number of feet to decend which the Missouri and Mississippi have from this point to the Gulph of Mexico. — August 10, 1805|

 He had only three sets of figures on which to base his conclusion.
 First, he knew the longitudes of the mouth of the Missouri, the mouth of the Columbia, and the mouth of the Knife River at the Mandan and Hidatsa villages in North Dakota, which had previously been calculated.
 Second, he had his own records of the latitudes he had measured at the northernmost and southernmost points in their itinerary to date.
-He and Clark made celestial observations to secure data from which the longitudes of 111 different locations along the trail were to have been calculated, but the solutions were never worked out.
+He and Clark made celestial observations to secure data from which the longitudes of 111 different locations along the trail were to have been calculated after the expedition was over, but those solutions were never worked out.
 Third, he had at hand Clark's daily estimates of distances traveled.3

 Deluc's "portable" barometer.